-One major advantage when using Studies Weekly is that we provide all of these different types of primary source media in print and through our online tools.
+One major advantage when using Studies Weekly is that we provide all of these different types of primary source media in print and through Studies Weekly Online, our digital learning platform.

 Perhaps the best part about our primary source tools is that they are already included in your print subscription.
 Simply register for your online teacher account at studiesweekly.com/online.